-In this section, we consider the nine areas we have assessed, both what we offer as a business, and the topics that are specific to each fund.
+In this section, our board of directors consider the nine areas we have assessed, both what we offer as a business, and the topics that are specific to each fund.

-We conclude if our funds offer good value for money, offer value for money, or don't offer value for money.
+At the end, they conclude if our funds offer good value for money, offer value for money, or do not offer value for money.

-If a fund doesn't offer value for money, we will detail the actions we will take.
+If a fund does not offer value for money, we will detail the actions we will take.